 Attend your scheduled interview

 You will be interviewed by a US Embassy official regarding your purpose and intentions for going to the US.
-The interviewer will also inquire on your intentions to return to your home country, which you must prove.
+The interviewer will also inquire about your intentions to return to your home country, which you must prove.
 If it is suspected that you want to remain in the US permanently, your application might be rejected.

 What is the Processing Time of the E2 Visa?

-After you submit the application and conduct the interview, the US Embassy will process your request.
 If you are a company applying for the E2 visa registration, the processing time is 4 to 6 weeks, while if you are an employee, it takes around 2 weeks.